Welcome

 He is still rather small, as he was only in the ground a couple months before I had to dig him up and transplant him back to a pot (due to the sewer line being replaced at my house).
 I have enjoyed his profuse display of blooms this spring and am looking forward to his brilliant color in the fall.

-(As a funny side note, I refer to this plant as "he" because his name, Fothergilla, always makes me think Father Gilla—as in a priest named Gilla!)
+As a funny side note, I refer to this plant as "he" because his name, Fothergilla, always makes me think of Father Gilla—as in, a priest named Gilla!

-So if you are looking for a reliable little shrub with unique blooms and fabulous fall color, Fothergilla gardenii is the plant for you!
+So if you are looking for a reliable little shrub with unique blooms and fabulous fall color, Fothergilla gardenii might just be the plant for you!